EdenwareApps/Megacubo/README.md

 <br/>

-# Contributing

-For instructions on how to build the project, please [refer to this guide](https://github.com/EdenwareApps/Megacubo/blob/master/DEVELOPING.md).

-Please, feel free to contribute to the project by opening a discussion under Issues section or sending your PR.

-You can help us by [improving/creating translations](https://github.com/EdenwareApps/Megacubo/tree/master/www/nodejs-project/lang) and the [known channel names list for your country](https://github.com/EdenwareApps/world-tv-channels).

-Do you want to thank me for the development and help maintain this project in another way?
-How about buying me a coffee via [PayPal by clicking here](https://www.paypal.com/donate/?item_name=megacubo.tv&cmd=_donations&business=efox.web%40gmail.com)?
-This will help me a lot! :)

 # Contributors ✨

-Big thanks to these amazing folks ([emoji key](https://allcontributors.org/docs/en/emoji-key)) who’ve rocked this project:
+Big thanks to these amazing folks who’ve rocked this project:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->